wilsonmar/WebSockets/JMeter.md

 Load on servers is imposed by activities within various program <strong>thread</strong>.
 The more threads, the more virtual users are being simulated.

+1) Create the <strong>Thread Group</strong> for the Test Plan:
+  select menu <strong>Edit | Add</strong> to create a <strong>Thread Group</strong>.

+2) Specify <strong>2</strong> as the initial number of Threads (users).

+3) PROTIP: Change the Thread Group's name to summarize the various settings, such as "2Users".

+4) Depending on the type of test, change the <strong>Ramp-up period</strong> to provide one second per user.
+For example, for 2 users, specify 2 seconds.

-If there is work to do just once before iterating through, select menu <strong>Edit | Add</strong> to create a <strong>setUp Thread Group</strong>.
+5) If there is work to do just once before iterating through, select menu <strong>Edit | Add</strong> to create a <strong>setUp Thread Group</strong>.
+This is similar to the LoadRunner VuserInit action.

-Create a <strong>tearDown Thread Group</strong> to execute once.
+6) Create a <strong>tearDown Thread Group</strong> to execute once.

-Create the <strong>Thread Group</strong> for the Test Plan.
+This is similar to the LoadRunner VuserEnd action.

 Add directory to jar or classpath

 WorkBench is a temporary space to store work elements.

 ## <a name="TestPlan"> Test Plan Elements</a>
 JMeter invokes <strong>Test Plans</strong>